-INSEAD Releases Second eBook on Gens XYZ – State of (Un)readiness
+INSEAD releases second eBook on Gens X, Y and Z – State of (Un)readiness

 The new report offers insights on how Gens X, Y and Z believe the workplace should function and the technologies poised to transform it.

 Middle East, Asia, Europe

 INSEAD Emerging Markets Institute, Universum, The HEAD Foundation and MIT Leadership Centre today announced the release of the second eBook, State of (un)readiness, which sets out to investigate a series of ideas from a bottom-up survey of students and professionals from Generations X, Y, and Z – not from the employer’s perspective.

 As the nature of work and the workplace evolves, both leaders and employees need to be engaged in bringing about a transformation that is productive, healthy and inclusive.
 The new eBook investigates these ideas: What do your employees think about the future of work?
 What innovations do they expect their employers to adopt?
 What will the rising student cohorts of Gen Y and Gen Z look for in a future employer?
 And how do these ideas differ based on country or gender?
 Are the expectations of how technology should shape the future of the workplace similar across generations?
 How can the workplace be designed to integrate differing expectations for optimal recruitment, retention, development and performance across levels and geographies?